-Information for students/scholars who are requesting a travel signature from abroad
+Information for continuing students and scholars requesting a travel signature during winter recess:

 Option 2: Enter the US on I-515A

 The I-515A is a document issued by the US Port of Entry officer that allows students and scholars to re-enter the US on a temporary status of 30 days.
 If you do not have a valid travel signature, you will likely be issued a Form I-515A by the US Port of Entry officer.
 Since this is a temporary stay document that only allows 30 days stay in the US, it is very important you meet with an OIS advisor immediately upon arrival to fix your status to F-1 or J-1 D/S. Entering on an I-515A may cause some delays at the Port of Entry, so please plan accordingly.

 Emergency Contact Information During University Break

 - The OIS email account (email@example.com) will be checked periodically during university breaks.
 Only inquiries requiring immediate attention will receive a response during office closures.

 - Emergencies at US Port of Entry: USC Department of Public Safety (DPS) at (213) 740-6000

 - Students detained by U.S. immigration officials at an airport or land border port-of-entry, may call the USC Immigration Clinic Emergency Hotline at (213) 740-7435 and leave a detailed message including name, date of birth, nationality, current location, airline and flight number, phone number and email address.
 A representative from the Immigration Clinic will provide initial guidance.